OctopusDeploy/blog/blog/2018-10/deploying-teamcity-to-kubernetes/index.md

  - Kubernetes
 ---

 Hi!
 My name is Bob Walker and I am a solution architect here at Octopus Deploy.

-My primary focus is to make sure our customers are successful in using Octopus Deploy.
+My primary focus is making sure our customers are successful using Octopus Deploy.
 That simple sentence covers a wide range of duties.
 One day I could be reviewing configuration.
-While the next day, I could be working on creating custom implementation using the API.
-Or, I might be providing demos showing off all the new functionality we've been adding.
-At Octopus Deploy we don't have a preference for what our build server our customers use.
-That flexibility is great for our customers because they can continue using their build tool of choice.
-A side effect of that is I get to learn how to use every build server by creating a build for a demo.
-Speaking of which, if after you finish reading this article and you would like a demo please [click here](https://octopus.appointlet.com/s/sales-60/bob-ryan) to schedule one!
+While the next, I might be working on a custom implementation using the API.
+Or I might provide demos showing off all the new functionality we've been adding.
+At Octopus Deploy we don't have a preference for which build server our customers use, and that flexibility is great for our customers because they can continue using their build tool of choice.
+A side effect of that is I get to learn how to use every build server by creating builds to demo.
+Speaking of which, if you'd like a demo please [click here](https://octopus.appointlet.com/s/sales-60/bob-ryan) to schedule one!

 A the time of this writing, we have two more solution architects focused on customer's success, Ryan Rousseau and Derek Campbell.
-Whenever possible we like to share the demos we have set up.
-Our background is in development or infrastructure.
-That background has resulted in us really disliking it anytime we have to reinvent the wheel.
-The easiest way we found to share demo resources is to leverage SaaS or IaaS whenever possible.
+Whenever possible we share the demos we've set up.
+Our backgrounds are in development or infrastructure, which means we really dislike it anytime we have to reinvent the wheel.
+The easiest way we found to share demo resources is to use SaaS or IaaS whenever possible.
 We use Octopus Cloud for our Demo Octopus instance.
 In fact, we were one of the alpha users of Octopus Cloud and are one of the bleeding edge users.
 We help dogfood Octopus Cloud every day.

 Our first two build servers, VSTS (now Azure DevOps) and AppVeyor, were rather easy to set up.
 They are already SaaS.
-But a large chunk of our users are using TeamCity.
+But many of our users are using TeamCity.
 All three of us have a local TeamCity instance.
-It is time to move that to the cloud.
+It's time to move that to the cloud.

-**Side Note:** at times in this article I am going to swap Kubernetes and K8s.
+**Side Note:** at times in this article I am going to use Kubernetes and K8s interchangeably.
 They mean the same thing.
 It really depends how I feel when I was writing the sentence.

 !toc

 ## Requirements

 We want our build server to support many technologies.
-This list includes, but not limited to:
+This list includes, but is not limited to:

 1. .NET Framework 4.7.x applications (ASP.NET, Windows Services, etc)
 2. .NET Core applications